-- (4) Any document or video recording identified in a certificate tendered in evidence under this Article shall be treated as if it had been produced as an exhibit and identified in court by the person signing the certificate. - (5) This Article does not make a certificate admissible as evidence in proceedings for an offence unless a copy of the certificate has, not less than seven days before the hearing, been served on the person charged with the offence in one of the following ways - (a) by delivering it to him or to his legal adviser; or - (b) by addressing it to him and leaving it at his usual or last known place of abode or place of business or by addressing it to his legal adviser and leaving it at his office; or - (c) by sending it in a registered letter or by the recorded delivery service addressed to him at his usual or last known place of abode or place of business or addressed to his legal adviser at his office; - (d) in the case of a body corporate, by delivering it to the secretary or clerk of the body at its registered or principal office or sending it in a registered letter or by the recorded delivery service addressed to the secretary or clerk of that body at that office.
+- (4) Any document or video recording identified in a certificate tendered in evidence under this Article shall be treated as if it had been produced as an exhibit and identified in court by the person signing the certificate. - (5) This Article does not make a certificate admissible as evidence in proceedings for an offence unless a copy of the certificate has, not less than 7 days before the hearing, been served on the person charged with the offence in one of the following ways - (a) by delivering it to the person or to the person's legal adviser; - (b) by addressing it to the person and leaving it at the person's usual or last known place of abode or place of business or by addressing it to the person's legal adviser and leaving it at the person's office; - (c) by sending it in a registered letter or by the recorded delivery service addressed to the person at the person's usual or last known place of abode or place of business or addressed to the person's legal adviser at the person's office;

+(d) in the case of a body corporate, by delivering it to the secretary or clerk of the body at its registered or principal office or sending it in a registered letter or by the recorded delivery service addressed to the secretary or clerk of that body at that office.